samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 you will want to your own credentials from your Auth0 account.
 That tab you still have open, yeah, let's go back to that and grab that information.
 In a "secret" file, you will be inputting those values and then .gitignore that file.

-What you can do is create a config folder within your file structure at the root source.
-Within that you can create an `environment.js` file that can contain your auth0 secure information.
+What you can do is in the config folder within your project you can create an `auth0-variables.js` file that can contain your auth0 secure information.
 It can look something like this:

 ```javascript
 module.exports = {